CallMeMengMeng/ASSEMBLY-LANGUAGE/Proteux/README.md

-# Proteux Simulation Programs
+# Proteus Simulation Programs
 - - -
-Some simulate program within EMU8086 and Proteux.
+Some simulate program within EMU8086 and Proteus.